Series decomposition of a class of special integrals: Introduction

-There is already a substantial body of literature on the long-time asymptotic behavior of nonlocal diffusion equations and its variations.
-Among these publications, energy methods\cite{Chasseigne2006,Ignat2009} and the method of sub- and super-solutions\cite{Sun2021,Du2024,Li2026} are particularly prevalent.
-It should be mentioned that, by employing the series representation of the solution and refined estimates of the series, Khomrutai significantly generalized the work of \cite{Chasseigne2006}.

-Following the description in\cite{Chasseigne2006}, Eq. \eqref{2} can be employed to model diffusion processes in the absence of external or internal sources.
-Integrating \eqref{2} on $\mathbb{R}^{N}$ we get \(\frac{d}{{dt}}\int_{{\mathbb{R}^N}} {u\left( {t,x} \right)\dd x = 0,} \) therefore, the integral \(\int_\R {u(t,x)\dd x}\) is conserved.
-This property fails for \eqref{1}.
-To obtain model \eqref{1}, a source term must be added.
-Noting that the term $J*u$ corresponds to particles that undergo a change in position, whereas the term $-u$ corresponds to particles that maintain a fixed position, one may consider the variation of certain energy of the particles.
-For instance, changing in vertical position must be accompanied by a change in potential energy, pure frictional force causes energy loss in moving objects; then, equation \eqref{2} can be modified to

-where $d(x,y)\in (0,1)$ stands for proportion of energy change.
-Under ideal conditions, take $d(x,y)\equiv d$, Eq. \eqref{1} can be obtained.
-When \(d > 1\), we call it ‘‘new environment acceleration type"; when \(0 < d < 1\), we call it ‘‘new environment deceleration type".
+As far as we know, Eq. \eqref{1} originates from Chasseigne, Chaves and Rossi\cite{Chasseigne2006}, where they discussed the asymptotic behavior of initial and boundary value problems for nonlocal diffusion equations $u_t = J*u - u.$ When different weights are assigned to the concentrations of substances at the same point for arrival and departure, we may get Eq. \eqref{1}.
+This scenario is quite common.
+For instance, many shopping websites pay more attention to the inflow of new customers than to the retention of existing ones.

-In this paper, we consider the time estimates for the solution of \eqref{1} under some conditions.
-The method we proposed here is based on the Leibniz test and Fourier transform.
-We have not found any prior work where this approach has been employed to address similar problems so far.
-Strictly speaking, since we do not require $t\rightarrow \infty$, it is perhaps incapable of being termed a ``long-time behavior''.
+The method proposed here is based on the Leibniz test and Fourier transform.
 The remainder of the paper is organized as follows.
-In section 2, we give some preliminaries.
-In section 3, we give the main results.
-In section 4, we give the detailed proof.
-In section 5, we give anexample.
-In section 6, we give some discussions and furthermore directions.
+In section 2, we presents the definition of the Fourier transform we adopt and its inversion.
+In section 3, we give the main results and the proof.
+In section 4, an example is given.